Mollie Tibbetts’ Cousin Slams Conservatives For Making Her Murder About Illegal Immigration

 “Please remember, Evil comes in EVERY color.”

-Now, a second purported family member of the young woman has stepped in to the debate.
-Samantha Lucas, who claims to be Mollie’s second cousin, responded on Twitter to a conservative think-tank (Turning Point USA), that suggested that “Leftists” will be silent about Mollie’s murder because it was allegedly done by an illegal immigrant.
+Now, a second purported family member of the young woman has stepped into the debate.
+Samantha Lucas, who claims to be Mollie’s second cousin, responded on Twitter to a conservative think-tank (Turning Point USA) that suggested that “Leftists” will be silent about Mollie’s murder because it was allegedly done by an illegal immigrant.
 Lucas was not having that.

 “Hey, I’m a member of Mollie’s family and we are not so f***ing small-minded that we generalize a whole population based on some bad individuals.
 Now stop being a f***ing snake and using my cousin’s death as political propaganda.
 Take her name out of your mouth.”